elanetto/elanetto2/README.md

 # elanetto Design - Landing page
-A page to use while we are creating the webshop.
+A page to use while we are creating the webshop: https://www.elanetto.no/

 This is also the first React project I made work with webhosting at Domeneshop.

 To make this site (React project) work with FileZilla and Domenehsop, we had to set up the router as a Hash Routher (#):